Azure-Samples/ms-identity-docs-code-java/access-protected-api/README.md

   "defaultRedirectUri": null,
   "certification": null,
   "optionalClaims": null,
-  …
+  ...
 }
 ```

 ## About the code

-This Java API uses the Spring Boot web framework.
-The app has a single, anonymous route.
-When that route is called, the application will make a Microsoft Graph request to get information about its own app registration.
-This is being done via the client credentials OAuth flow, meaning the application is using its own App registration as the credentials to generate the access token for Microsoft Graph.
-The results of the Microsoft Graph call are then returned as the results of the API call.
+This Java web API uses the Spring Boot web framework and has a single route that supports anonymous access.
+When its anonymous route is called, the API requests its own application object from the Microsoft Graph API.

+The web API uses MSAL for Java to get an access token for Microsoft Graph by using the OAuth 2.0 client credentials flow.
+That is, this web API (a confidential client) uses the credentials in its app registration (and thus its own identity) when requesting the access token for Microsoft Graph.
+If its call to the Microsoft Graph API was successful, the Java web API then returns the results to its anonymous caller.

-No specific Microsoft Graph permissions needed to be assigned to the app registration in the Azure AD portal, because app registrations can access their own records without additional permissions.
-To access other Microsoft Graph endpoints, the app registration for this API would require additional Microsoft Graph API permissions assigned to it.
+The web API requires no specific Microsoft Graph API permissions because applications registered with Azure Azure AD always have permission to access their own record, or *object*, in Microsoft Graph.
+To access other Microsoft Graph API endpoints, however, permissions for those endpoints must be added to the web API's registration in Azure AD.

 ## Reporting problems